 Abstract

-This paper examines organizational legitimacy within an uncertain and hostile socio-political context.
-Drawing on qualitative data from non-profit organizations (NPOs) in the Russian Federation, we focus on regulatory legitimacy as a key tenant of organizational legitimacy.
-The study presented highlights that in a context where the state fails to grant clear regulatory legitimacy to NPOs, those NPOs seek to achieve it in other ways, using symbolic acts and a range of substantive activities.
-We demonstrate how this results in the interrelatedness of regulatory legitimacy for NPOs and the state’s own legitimization efforts.
-Thus, our paper contributes to legitimacy theory by exploring how a key aspect of organizational legitimacy are conditioned and constituted by the socio-political context.
+This article examines organizational legitimacy within a volatile socio-political context.
+Drawing on qualitative data from non-profit organizations (NPOs) in the Russian Federation, we explore the question of how organizations gain regulatory legitimacy in such an uncertain and hostile socio-political context.
+Our study highlights that in such a context, the state often fails to grant regulatory legitimacy to NPOs.
+In response, NPOs seek to achieve regulatory legitimacy via symbolic acts and supplement these with a range of substantive activities.
+Such actions help demonstrate organizational effectiveness to the government and generate trust with individuals in the regional state apparatus.
+We show that regulatory legitimacy requires a more nuanced examination in contexts that make it difficult for organizations to routinize its attainment.
+Thus, our article contributes to legitimacy theory by exploring how key aspects of organizational legitimacy are conditioned and constituted by the socio-political context.

 Original language | English |